ohhsodead/FileMasta/README.md

 - Simple interface, background tasks and threads for the best performance
 - Supporting hundreds of open directories, looking for movies, series, anime, subtitles and torrents
 - Search movies, files, people, years or filter by genre
-- Support for streaming files in external players (Windows Media Player, MPC & VLC)
+- Support for streaming files in external players (WMP, MPC & VLC)
 - Simple download client for direct downloads
 - Local cache updating every 12 hours
 - Collects metadata from OMDb & Popcorn Time